Fundraising

 It’s so important for people, especially our younger generation, to be able to recognise the signs and symptoms of endo, and to have the confidence to advocate for themselves rather than feeling alone in their journey.”

-Please let us know the details of your fundraising event by filling out this form and we will be in touch and provide you with promotional resources to help you spread the word about your event.
+Please let us know the details of your fundraising event by filling out this form and we will be in touch to set up your fundraiser, kit you out with all thing Endometriosis New Zealand and provide you with promotional resources to help you spread the word!